Table of Contents

 - The virus is endemic in tropical areas of Africa and Latin America, with a combined population of over 900 million people.

-- The number of yellow fever cases has been decreasing over the past 10 years since the launch of Yellow Fever Initiative in 2006.
+- The number of yellow fever cases has been decreasing over the past number of years since the launch of Yellow Fever Initiative in 2006.

 - There is no specific treatment for yellow fever.
 Treatment is symptomatic, aimed at reducing the symptoms for the comfort of the patient.

 - Vaccination is the most important preventive measure against yellow fever.
 The vaccine is safe, affordable, and highly effective.
-A single dose of yellow fever vaccine is sufficient to confer sustained immunity and life-long protection against yellow fever disease and a booster dose of yellow fever vaccine is not needed.
 The vaccine provides effective immunity within 30 days for 99% of persons vaccinated.

 Small numbers of imported cases occur in countries free of yellow fever.